Persona (series): Related media

+Anime

-The first anime adaptation of the Persona series, a television series titled Persona: Trinity Soul, aired in 2008.
+The first anime adaptation of the Persona series, a television series based on Persona 3 titled Persona: Trinity Soul, aired in 2008.
+Trinity Soul takes place in an alternate setting ten years after Persona 3, making it a non-canon entry in the franchise.
 It was animated by A-1 Pictures, directed by Jun Matsumoto, written by a team that included Yasuyuki Muto, Shogo Yasukawa, and Shinsuke Onishi, and composed for by Taku Iwasaki.
 Its characters were designed by Soejima and Yuriko Ishii, while Persona designs were done by Nobuhiko Genma.
 It was distributed internationally by NIS America.
-Trinity Soul takes place in an alternate setting ten years after Persona 3, making it a non-canon entry in the franchise.

 An anime adaptation of the original Persona 4, Persona 4: The Animation, aired in 2011.
 The 25-episode series was produced by AIC ASTA and directed by Seiji Kishi.
 In 2014, a series based on Persona 4 Golden, titled Persona 4: The Golden Animation, was produced by A-1 Pictures.
 This series, which retains the cast of the original adaptation, dramatizes the new material included in Persona 4 Golden, focusing on the protagonist's encounters with new character Marie.

 A standalone prequel anime created by A-1 Pictures, Persona 5 The Animation: The Day Breakers, was released in September 2016 prior to the Japanese release of the game.
 A full anime series based on Persona 5, Persona 5: The Animation, aired in 2018.

 The original Persona 4 anime series was made into a condensed film adaptation titled Persona 4: The Animation - The Factor of Hope; it was released in Japanese cinemas in 2012.
 Persona 3 has also been adapted into a series of anime films produced by AIC ASTA and featuring staff from Persona 4: The Animation, released in cinemas in Japan and licensed for release overseas by Aniplex.
 The four films are titled #1 Spring of Birth, #2 Midsummer Knight's Dream, #3 Falling Down, and #4 Winter of Rebirth.
-They were released from 2013–2016.
+They were released from 2013 to 2016.
 For both Persona 4: The Animation and the Persona 3 film series, one of the main concerns was the portrayal of the lead characters, which were originally dictated by player actions.